BFerkol/FullStack_Udacity_Projects/projects/02_trivia_api/starter/backend/README.md

 ```

 DELETE `/questions/<question_id>`
-Delete an existing questions from the repository of available questions
+- Delete an existing question from the repository of available questions with a specified question ID number
 - Request arguments: question_id (int)
+- Returns: If successful, returns the id of the question deleted and confirmation that the delete worked
 - Example response:
 ```
 {